cucumber-attic/website/apps/dynamic/views/_posts/approval-testing.md

 This month on the Cucumber podcast we speak to Llewellyn Falco.
 He's best known for two things: approval testing and mob programming.
 As we've covered mobbing in great detail on the pod lately, we dig into approval testing.

-From the Cucumber team on the podcast are Steve Tooke, Aslak Hellesoy, and Seb Rose.
+Pitching questions from the Cucumber team are Steve Tooke, Aslak Hellesoy, and Seb Rose.

 You can say hello to Llewellyn on [Twitter](https://twitter.com/LlewellynFalco)